FACT FILE, SOCIAL STRUCTURE & BEHAVIOR, THE PACK, HUNTING

 The alphas generally are the only ones that breed though occasionally a second litter is born to a subordinate female, though it is rare.
 Sometimes subordinate males will gain mating access to the alpha female and this may be more common than is presently suspected.
 As males in general show much greater fidelity to the pack, this is one of the possible reasons that they stay.
 The dogs can have very large litters with 21 pups being the maximum recorded, though on average litter sizes are 8-12 pups.

 The literature always reports a male bias in packs which studies have now discovered is a consequence of males showing more fidelity to the pack and a bias in the sex-ratio of the litters.
 Litters born to maiden bitches are called primiparous and contain a higher proportion of males.
-Second litters to now multiparous females are half and half, with subsequent litters being biased towards females with this trend increasing as females get older.
-The implications of this are twofold.
+Second litters to new multiparous females are half and half, with subsequent litters being biased towards females with this trend increasing as females get older.
+The implications of this are two-fold.
 Firstly, this system may have developed as an evolutionary stable adaptation.
 Because males show more fidelity to the pack, the birth of males will ensure a supply of helpers, and in particular, when they reach the age of two to three, provide experienced hunters.
 This will facilitate the long-term survival of a new founded pack, whilst at the same time ensuring that once it has reached stability, dispersing females will ensure it doesn’t get too large for its own good.
 The tragedy however, is that this evolutionary stable strategy could well be undermined by human induced mortality.
 It could increase pack turnover to the point that the majority of females would only have one litter and then the pack would be extirpated.
 This scenario could upset the fine-tuned natural strategy with devastating consequences as females could become in very short supply.

 In most places pups are born to synchronize with the coldest time of the year.
 They are born in a underground den which is often very deep and sometimes has multiple entrances.
 The dens always bend so that no light enters the denning chamber and consequently it is impossible to see inside.
 Painted dog dens are easily recognized even from the air as because the dogs work as a team to excavate or modify the hole, and consequently they are characterized by a long sand piles that can extend several metres from the den mouth.
 The den is accessed by only the alpha female who stays down there for most of the first two-week period after the pups are born.